-The Löwchen or the Petit Chien Lion (which translates to Little Lion Dog) comes from Germany or France.
+The Löwchen or the Petit Chien Lion, which translates to Little Lion Dog, comes from Germany or France.
 It is a non-sporting breed and is a part of the toy class.
-The pup’s lineage dates back to 1422 in Europe, making appearances in numerous paintings and tapestries.

 When we say little, we mean it.
 The Löwchen only weighs up to eighteen pounds!
 They are intelligent and quite active.
-The average price for this breed is $5,000 and is generally healthy.
+The average price for this breed is $5,000.

-Before they were known to protect, the Rottweilers were first a breed of working dogs.
-They would help drive livestock to the market and pull carts that belonged to the butchers.
-While their general occupation has changed, there are a few things that haven’t.
-The Rottweilers’ courage and alertness have gotten them the job of being the first police dogs.
+Before they were known to protect, Rottweilers were first a breed of working dogs.
+They would help drive livestock to the market and pull carts that belonged to butchers.
+Nowadays, Rottweilers’ courage and alertness have gotten them the job of being the first police dogs.

-The Bulldogs’ lifespan is eight to ten years.
-Although they tend to be friendlier than some of the dog breeds, their level of stubbornness is pretty high which makes them hard to train.
+It costs anywhere from $800-$1,200 for a bulldog.
+Although they tend to be friendlier than other dog breeds, they can be fairly stubborn.
 Because they are not active, these pups are prone to obesity.

-The Chow Chow or Songshi Quan (which directly translates to “puffy lion” is not hypoallergenic.
+The Chow Chow or Songshi Quan, which directly translates to “puffy lion,” is not hypoallergenic.
 Its distinct features are its short but muscular body, thick coat, and purple tongues.
-These dogs can weigh up to seventy pounds and can be called an “all-purpose” breed.
-That means they can hunt, guard, protect, and work.
+These dogs can weigh up to seventy pounds and cost around $800.

 According to some, the Saluki is one of the oldest dog breeds.
 Its ancestors were the sighthounds, which were known to hunt by sight instead of scent like other breeds.
 The sighthounds were popularly used in the B.C. era and hunted alongside nomadic tribes.